-The course of Barbering Crossover (for Cosmetologists) can lead to a career field requiring licensure in California.
-Potential occupations after completion: Barber Stylist, Product Representative, Company Demonstrator and Barber Instructor
+The course of Barbering can lead to a career field requiring licensure in California.

-BARBERING (State Board License Information) - EXAM QUALIFICATIONS: The board shall admit to examination for a license as a barber to practice barbering any person who has made application to the board in proper form and timeliness and paid the required fee.
+Potential occupations after completion: Barber Stylist, Product Representative, Company Demonstrator and Barber Instruct BARBERING (State Board License Information) - EXAM QUALIFICATIONS: The board shall admit to examination for a license as a barber to practice barbering any person who has made application to the board in proper form and timeliness and paid the required fee.
 State Board related testing questions may be directed to the Campus Director and our Administrative Office.
 Applicants who do not provide acceptable documentation, arrive late or miss their scheduled examination may be required to pay additional fees to the State Board in order to re-test.
 Testing related qualifications are as follow:

-- a) The applicant is not less than 17 years of age. - b) Has completed the 10th grade in the public schools of this state or its equivalent. - c) Is not subject to denial pursuant to Section (480. d)
+b) Has completed the 10th grade in the public schools of this state or its equivalent.

+c) Is not subject to denial pursuant to Section (480. d)

-- 1) Completed a course in barbering from a school approved by the board. - 2) Practiced barbering outside of this state for a period of time equivalent to the study and training of a qualified person who has completed a course in cosmetology from a school the curriculum of which complied with requirements adopted by the board.
+1) Completed a course in barbering from a school approved by the board.

+2) Practiced barbering outside of this state for a period of time equivalent to the study and training of a qualified person who has completed a course in cosmetology from a school the curriculum of which complied with requirements adopted by the board.
 Each three months of practice shall be deemed the equivalent of 100 hours of training for qualification under paragraph (1) of this subdivision.